-S.No.
-Particulars Rs.
-(1) Running a boarding school Nil [Services provided by an educational institution to its students, faculty and staff are exempt.]
-(2) Fees from prospective employer for campus interview 1,70,000 [Not exempt] 1 Education services for obtaining the qualification recognised by law of foreign country 3,10,000 [An institution providing education services for obtaining qualification recognized by a foreign country does not qualify as educational institution.
+Sr. No. Particulars Rs.
+(1) Running a boarding school Ni [Services provided by an educational institution to its students, faculty and staff are exempt.]
+(2) Fees from prospective employer for campus interview 1,70,00 [Not exempt] (3) Education services for obtaining the qualification recognised by law of foreign country 3,10,000 [An institution providing education services for obtaining qualification recognized by a foreign country does not qualify as educational institution.
 Thus, said services are not exempt.]
-(4) Renting of furnished flats for temporary stay of different persons Nil [Services by a hotel, inn, guest house, club or campsite, by whatever name called, for residential or lodging purposes, having Value of Supply of a unit of accommodation below Rs.
-1,000 per day or equivalent are exempt] As per amendment, notification dated 18.07.2022 Services by a hotel, inn, guest house, club or campsite, by whatever name called, for residential or lodging purposes, having value of supply of a unit of accommodation below or equal to Rs 1,000 per day or equivalent is removed from the exemption list and is now taxable.
-(5) Conducting Modular Employable Skill Course [An institution providing Modular Employable Skill Course qualifies as educational institution.
+(4) Renting of furnished flats for temporary stay of different persons N [Services by a hotel, inn, guest house, club or campsite, by whatever name called, for residential or lodging purposes, having Value of Supply of a unit of accommodation below Rs.
+1,000 per day or equivalent are exempt] (5) inn, guest house, club or campsite, by whatever name called, for residential or lodging purposes, having value of supply of a unit of accommodation below or equal to Rs 1,000 per day or equivalent is removed from the exemption list and is now taxable.
+A L (5) Conducting Modular Employable Skill Course [An institution providing Modular Employable Skill Course qualifies as educational institution.
 Services provided by an educational institution to its students, faculty and staff are exempt.]
-Nil (6) Conducting private tuitions [Not exempt.]
-3,00,000 (7) Running martial arts academy for young children [Not exempt under GST laws] 55,000 (8) Conducting career counselling session [Not exempt under GST laws] 1,65,000 (9) Amount charged for loading, unloading, packing and warehousing of potato chips 25,000 (10) Fees charged for yoga camp conducted by a charitable trust registered under section 12AA of the Income-tax Act, 1961 Nil (11) Amount charged by business correspondent for the services provided to the rural branch of a bank with respect to Savings Bank Accounts Nil (12) Amount charged by cord blood bank for preservation of stem cells 5,00,000 (13) Service provided by commentator to a recognized sports body 6,00,000 (14) Amount charged for service provided by way of right to admission to circus where consideration for the same is Rs.
-750 per person.
-12,000
+Ni (6) Conducting private tuitions [Not exempt.]
+3,00,000 (7) Running martial arts academy for young children [Not exempt under GST laws] 55,000 (8) Conducting career counselling session [Not exempt under GST laws] 1,65,000 (9) Amount charged for loading, unloading, packing and warehousing of potato chips 25,000 (10) Fees charged for yoga camp conducted by a charitable trust registered under section 12AA of the Income-tax Act, 1961 N (11) Amount charged by business correspondent for the services provided to the rural branch of a bank with respect to Savings Bank Accounts N (12) Amount charged by cord blood bank for preservation of stem cells 5,00,000 (17) Service provided by commentator to a recognized sports body 6,00,000 (13) The state of the s